scottdware/go-rested/README.md

 data := r.Send("get", "https://someurl/api/v1.0/stuff?default_param=something", nil, headers, query)
 ```

-If you need to send/post a form, just place your form values in a `map[string]string` type and use that as the `body` parameter.
+If you need to send/post a form, just place your form values in a `map[string]string` type and use the `SendForm()` function.
+The parameters are
+the same as the `Send()` function, except in place of the `body` parameter, you have your form values.

 > Note: headers and query parameters are the same as above.